lundqvistr/manual_medfak_research_data/manual.md

 #### Use only lower case letters
 - Do not begin variable names with upper case letters
-- Do not use names with mixed cases ("SnakeCase")
+- Do not use names with mixed cases ("CamelCase")

 Bad example: `RespondenStatus`